SpaceLaikaa/colors-css-project/README.md

  Palette Hub

 Palette Hub is a simple and elegant website for discovering and sharing beautiful color palettes.
-Whether you’re a designer or just love colors, Palette Hub offers inspiration with carefully selected palettes and a clean, modern interface.

  Features

-- 🌈Five unique, handpicked color palettes
+- Five unique, handpicked color palettes
 -  Clean and responsive design
 -  Mobile-friendly layout
 -  Community invitation for color enthusiasts